LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 As it is possible to connect many identical sensors to one host, therefore it needs to be possible to address them separately.
 This separation is done by the *MRPProxy* module, which is a separate part from the core (+mrp)-library, to keep installation package dependencies small.
 Each connected sensor is accessed via the text-based (+cli), which is initially the same for each sensor.
 The only identification feature is the sensor (+uuid) by using the *id* command of the sensor (+cli).
 The *MRPProxy* instance claims to be a sensor to the host (+pc) running (+mrp) (+cli), so multiple sensors must be combined into one virtual one.
-This is done in several steps, start procedure described by the following sub-chapters.
+This is done in several steps, the procedure described by the following sub-chapters.

 #### Merging the Sensor Capabilities